evertheylen/cloud-api-doc/endpoints/albums.md

 # Albums

-An album is a user created collection of Files.
-A file can be in any number of Albums.
+An album is a user-created collection of files.
+A file can be in any number of albums.
 Albums can be named and shared.

 | Method | Description |
 |--------|-------------|